Credit card processing is a fairly complex topic, particularly since there are a lot of different ways to take a customer’s credit card information.

 Manual transactions also increase your own liability in a few ways because it’s the least secure way to run a payment.

-How to Reduce the Number of Keyed in Transactions in your Business
+How to reduce the number of keyed-in transactions in your business

 You likely won’t be able to rid your business of manually entered transactions entirely.
 Technology will fail at some point.

-That said, there are a number of ways you can reduce the amount of keyed in transactions that occur at your store.
+That said, there are a number of ways you can reduce the amount of keyed-in transactions that occur at your store.

 Provide workers who go out in the field with a mobile POS, card reader, or payment app.
-While mobile card readers are quite cheap these days, if that’s out of budget you can use a solution like the Stax Pay mobile app, which lets users securely capture payment data without the need for extra hardware.
+While mobile card readers are quite cheap these days, if that’s out of budget you can use a solution like the Stax mobile app, which lets users securely capture payment data without the need for extra hardware.

 If keeping your payment processing fees low is the ultimate goal, consider switching to Stax.
-Our subscription service plus 0% markup on direct-cost interchange fees includes keyed in transactions—so you actually don’t pay more when you have to manually enter a transaction!
+Our subscription service plus 0% markup on direct-cost interchange fees includes keyed-in transactions—so you actually don’t pay more when you have to manually enter a transaction!

 Don’t cripple your business with credit card processing fees.
 Leverage Stax’s subscription-based pricing and improve your bottom line.
 Contact us to learn more.

-Q: What is a keyed in transaction?
+Q: What is a keyed-in transaction?

-A keyed in transaction occurs when you manually enter a customer’s credit card information into your credit card terminal or Point of Sale (POS) system.
+A keyed-in transaction occurs when you manually enter a customer’s credit card information into your credit card terminal or point-of-sale (POS) system.
 This is the alternative to swiped, dipped, or tapped methods, which capture payment data when the card makes contact with the payment device.

-Q: How do you run a keyed in credit card transaction?
+Q: How do you run a keyed-in credit card transaction?

-To run a keyed in transaction, you first collect the customer’s credit card information, then select the manual option in your POS or payment processing software.
+To run a keyed-in transaction, you first collect the customer’s credit card information, then select the manual option in your POS or payment processing software.
 You enter the card number, expiration date, CVV security code, and possibly the zip code or billing address associated with the card.
 The salesperson then completes the transaction as directed by the software.
 The payment system then tokenizes the card information and forwards the data to the bank for verification and authorization.

-Q: Why are keyed in transactions necessary?
+Q: Why are keyed-in transactions necessary?

-Keyed in transactions are necessary when a customer’s card isn’t swiping, dipping, or tapping correctly and manual entry is the remaining option.
+Keyed-in transactions are necessary when a customer’s card isn’t swiping, dipping, or tapping correctly and manual entry is the remaining option.
 This might occur with older or well-used cards.
 Keyed transactions also occur when you can’t swipe the card in real-time for technical or practical reasons, such as over-the-phone sales, field service transactions, written orders, or paper invoices.

-Q: What are the pros of keyed in transactions?
+Q: What are the pros of keyed-in transactions?

-The advantages of keyed in transactions include the ability to collect payments when other methods aren’t available and the convenience they offer to customers.
+The advantages of keyed-in transactions include the ability to collect payments when other methods aren’t available and the convenience they offer to customers.
 They are part of a well-rounded system that accepts all forms of payments and can help provide excellent customer service.

 Q: What are the cons of keyed transactions vs swipe transactions?

-Keyed in transactions typically involve higher credit card processing fees and increased data security and liability risks.
+Keyed-in transactions typically involve higher credit card processing fees and increased data security and liability risks.
 They are processed as card-not-present transactions, which increase the risk for fraudulence, hence the higher fees.
 Moreover, liability shifts back onto the merchant for keyed transactions, meaning you’ll be responsible for all the fees for a chargeback.

 Q: How can the number of keyed transactions be reduced in a business?